Marc-Berg/node-red-contrib-iobroker/README.md

 - **Subscribe to state changes:** Use `iobin` to receive real-time updates from ioBroker.
 - **Send values to ioBroker:** Use `iobout` to update ioBroker states (as value or command).
 - **Read state values on demand:** Use `iobget` to query the current value of a state.
+- **Inspect object definitions:** Use `iobgetobject` to retrieve metadata and configuration information for any ioBroker object.
 - **Status monitoring:** Send `msg.topic = "status"` to any node to get connection information.

 ## WebSocket Connection